Legacies of Slavery in Education (Post 3)

 “1825 to 1861: Slavery.”
 Virginia Museum of History & Culture, https://virginiahistory.org/learn/story-of-virginia/chapter/slavery#:~:text=Some%20enslaved%20Virginians%20instigated%20organized,%2C%20slowing%20the%20work%2Dpace

-African Gally and Slavery in Virginia
+African Gally and Slavery in Virginia (Post 1)

 Introduction